 Why Stripe, PayPal & Payment Gateways Suspend UK Companies Owned by Non-Residents

-Many non-resident founders assume that once their UK company is registered and a bank account is operational, payment processing will run smoothly.
-In reality, platforms like Stripe and PayPal apply stricter risk controls than traditional banks—especially for overseas-owned businesses.
+Many non-residents think that once their UK company is registered and a bank account is operational, payment processing will run smoothly.
+In reality, platforms like Stripe and PayPal apply stricter risk controls than traditional banks—especially for businesses owned overseas.

 Understanding how these platforms assess risk is essential to maintaining uninterrupted payment operations.